-The homeless population in the United States has risen significantly over the years.
+The homeless population in the United States has risen significantly over the decades following deinstitutionalization.
 This rise is partly due to policies that release people with mental illness from treatment facilities without adequate options for future housing.
-Mental illness often coincides with substance dependency, such as to drugs, alcohol, or both.
+Mental illness frequently coincides with substance dependency, such as to drugs, alcohol, or both.

-In 2015 the San Francisco Homeless Count Report revealed 35% of the city's homeless population have psychiatric or emotional conditions, another 27% have PTSD, and 10% have experienced traumatic brain injuries.
+In 2015, the San Francisco Homeless Count Report revealed 35% of the city's homeless population had psychiatric or emotional conditions, another 27% had PTSD, and 10% had experienced traumatic brain injuries.
 There is a strong link between homelessness and mental illness, though there are numerous social, political, and economic reasons for destitution.

 Some Individuals With Destructive Or Criminal Tendencies Landed In Prison